infraguys/genesis_oidc_ui/docs/auth-flow.md

 - `scope: string`
 - `callback_uri: string`

+The `iam_client` field contains the IAM client UUID that the UI uses when calling token-related backend endpoints and when building namespaced storage keys for tokens and the current user.
+The login form is only available when a valid `iam_client` value is present in the IdP configuration.

-When `idp_uuid` is missing or empty, the request to the IdP endpoint is skipped, and the authentication flow described below continues to work without IdP-specific customization.
+When `idp_uuid` is missing or empty, or when the IdP configuration cannot be loaded or does not contain a valid `iam_client` value, the application treats this as a configuration error and renders the authentication error panel instead of the login form.

 ## Login panel behavior with IdP configuration